mfem/web/src/examples.md

 $$\sum_T \int_T \mu(J(x))$$,

-where $T$ are the target (ideal) elements, $J$ is the Jacobian of the transformation from the reference to the target element, and $\mu$ is the mesh quality metric.
+where $T$ are the target (ideal) elements, $J$ is the Jacobian of the transformation from the target to the physical element, and $\mu$ is the mesh quality metric.

 This metric can measure shape, size or alignment of the region around each